bcharlier/HMMA238/Python-modules/Readme.md

 During this session you will learn how to:

-1. Create a new Python module
+1. Create a new `python` module
-2. Structure it in several sub-modules
+2. Structure a module in several sub-modules
-3. Package it with `pypi` (deploy)
+3. Package a module with `pypi` (deploy)